 They need to be perceptive enough to read body language such as facial expressions, voice, gestures, posture and eye contact to understand a person’s emotional state.

 Observation jobs may consist of hanging around for hours to get just one photo or a scrap of evidence.
 They can’t give up halfway through because they’re bored or they’ve got to take the kids swimming.
 Private investigation is not a 9 to 5 job.
 Some cases may require they work through the night and on the weekends, so flexibility is a must.

 A good PI will also need a degree of patience with clients.
 They need to be able to listen carefully, filter important information they need and give impartial advice.

 A private investigator spends every day immersed in secrets.
 The ability to obtain information discreetly is vital.
 They’ll also need to know how to deal with uncomfortable situations and act accordingly.

 Today’s world of private investigation is pretty high-tech.
-Computer and photography skills are necessary and also experience in the use of advanced software programmes, surveillance equipment and spyware.
+Computer and photography skills are necessary and also experience in the use of advanced software programmes, surveillance equipment.